 Once you’re inside, just sit back and relax.
 The sauna will now take care of everything else.
 You’ll notice that very quickly you’ll begin to feel the infrared heat as it gently passes through your skin.

-This will be followed by a healthy sweat that will flush out toxins, cleanse your skin, and relax the mind.
+This will be followed by a healthy sweat that will flush out toxins, cleanse your skin, and relax the mind and body.

 Allow some time to cool down.
 Your body will take 10-20 minutes to reestablish its natural body temperature.
 You may continue to sweat during this period.